We Asked GPT-4 to Review Our Pull Requests for 30 Days — It Approved the Bug That Took Down Prod

 Lessons

-After 30 days and 847 reviews, here is what we actually learned:
+After 30 days and 847 reviews, here's what actually stuck.

-1. LLMs review what you give them, not what you mean.
+LLMs review what you give them, not what you mean.
 A diff is a fragment.
-Security vulnerabilities often live in the intersection of multiple files.
-If you only give the model the fragment, it will only review the fragment — confidently and incorrectly.
+Security vulnerabilities often live in the intersection of multiple files, and if you only give the model the fragment, it will only review the fragment.
+Confidently, and sometimes incorrectly.

-2. Use LLMs as advisors, not gatekeepers, for security-critical paths.
-GPT-4 is exceptional at catching common patterns it has seen before: missing null checks, SQL injection shapes, obvious IDOR patterns.
-It is unreliable for contextual reasoning across file boundaries.
-We now use it as a second opinion alongside human review, not as a replacement for it.
+For security-critical paths we now treat GPT-4 as an advisor, not a gatekeeper.
+It's exceptional at catching common patterns it has seen before: missing null checks, SQL injection shapes, obvious IDOR patterns.
+It's unreliable for contextual reasoning across file boundaries.
+So it runs as a second opinion alongside human review, not as a replacement.

-3. Add deterministic rules for the patterns that matter most.
-The test-import-in-production pattern is not a judgment call.
-It is always wrong.
+And for the patterns that matter most, we just wrote code.
+The test-import-in-production pattern isn't a judgment call, it's always wrong.
 Regex catches it in milliseconds with zero false negatives.
 Save the LLM for the ambiguous cases where human-like reasoning actually helps.
-Use code for the rest.